-This scholarship is available for international students who are classified as sophomores, juniors, seniors, or graduates in their academic program at Mississippi College.
+This scholarship is available for international students who are classified as sophomores, juniors, or seniors in their academic program at Mississippi College.
 Students may apply through the Office of Global Education only, and awards anywhere from $1000 to $5000 per year are given based on evaluation of GPA, involvement and leadership activities, and a personal essay.
 Evaluation will be made by the International Student Scholarship Committee.

 *Please note that academic study does not include any time spent in the Intensive English Program.